Link to Blackboard Learn login page

-The final grade in the class will be based on assignments, a midterm exam and a comprehensive final exam.
+The final grade in the class will be based on assignments, a midterm exam, a final paper, and a comprehensive final exam.
 Classroom and discussion participation may be used to adjust final grades.
 In-class quizzes may be given without advance notice.

-The determination of final scores will be approximately 5% for quizzes, 25% for assignments, 30% for the midterm, and 40% for the final exam.
+The determination of final scores will be approximately 15% for projects, 25% for the term paper, 25% for the midterm, and 35% for the final exam.

 I have adopted this 10 point scale for assignments, originally described by Professor Clifton for grading all non-test items: